 Yatin’s introduction to wig making was not accidental.
 He trained as a hair designer in London and worked in some reputed salons in the high fashion West End area of London.
 After shifting back to Mumbai, Yatin decided to freelance as a Hair Designer and Make-up artist for advertising films and press campaigns since it gave scope for more creative expression and flexibility.
 During the course of his work, it was necessary to work with wigs and hairpieces.
 Due to his quest for perfection and as he was not satisfied with the quality of the wigs and hairpieces available in India, he developed in house infrastructure with all the necessary requirements, the skilled staff that enables manufacture wide range of premium quality virgin human hair Wigs, Hair Extensions, Hair Replacement Systems, Hair patches, Hair Accessories.
 What started off a few years ago to meet personal requirements is now Allure Hair, which combines the latest materials, technology with advanced wig making design techniques to recreate a natural looking head of hair.

-The products made are used regularly in Shampoo and other hair care product advertisements of most popular Indian & international brands in press and electronic media.
+The products made are used by models regularly in Shampoo and other hair care product advertisements of most popular Indian & international brands in press and electronic media.
 We have numerous high profile clients, which include models, film and television stars who trust us to make wigs, hair extensions, etc. for their personal use.
 We provide all kinds of hair products & services to feature films (Hindi & regional), Television serials, mythological films & serials, music videos, stage shows, fashion shows.

 Hairloss is not as uncommon as you may imagine.
 Worldwide 3% of the population will have some form of Alopecia Areata in their lifetime.
 Out of those 1.5% will go on to have very extreme forms of Alopecia Areata (Totalis and Universalis), which causes total baldness.
 This condition is not life threatening but is life altering.
 This happens to many people before the age of thirty and is often a chronic life time problem.One out of three women will be diagnosed with cancer in her lifetime and 90% of women regard hair loss as the worst side effect of cancer treatment.